yutingli75/yutingli75.github.io/_pages/research.md

 ### Social meaning

 I have recently become interested in social meaning, i.e., the question of what a speaker's utterance indexes about the speaker's social identity and what listeners infer from speaker's utterances about their position in the social landscape.
+There are a multitude of empirical phenomena that are fruitfully investigated jointly from a sociolinguistic and semantic/pragmatic perspective, including speaker commitment and prosody.
+Stay tuned for updates!